SarahSoutoul/in-your-tech-era/README.md

 **5. Clerk & dark mode integration**

 Another issue I ran into was getting the Clerk components to respect dark mode.
-When I clicked on the Sign in button, the dark theme wouldn’t apply to the Clerk sign-in page — even though the rest of my app was working fine.
+When I clicked on the Sign in button, the dark theme wouldn’t apply to the Clerk sign-in page — even though the rest of my app respected it.
 I went back to the Clerk docs and realised I needed to embed the `<SignIn />` component directly into the app and add the special configuration within my environment variables instead of using a redirect to a new page.
 That way, the component stays on the same URL and has access to the theme on the client side.

 **6. Clerk organisation switcher implementation**

 When trying to implement the <OrganisationSwitcher /> Clerk component, I hit this error:

   ```
   ClerkRuntimeError: 🔒 Clerk: The <OrganizationSwitcher/> cannot be rendered when the feature is turned off.
 Visit 'dashboard.clerk.com' to enable the feature.
 Since the feature is turned off, this is no-op.
   ```

 After checking the Clerk docs, I realized I needed to enable organisations in my Clerk dashboard for the switcher to work properly.
 Once I did that, the issue was resolved.